 - Not enlisting help.
 Get your mentors involved early.
 A personal connection from your mentor to a program of your interest is extremely valuable.

 - Stressing out.
 Be flexible and have a positive attitude.

-ACCM programs typically start accepting applications in December/January (1.5 years prior to the fellowship start date).
+ACCM programs typically start accepting applications in December/January (a year-and-a-half prior to the fellowship start date).
 Individual programs have their own deadlines.
 Interviews are on a rolling basis (check with individual programs), with the interview season between December and May.
 The SF Match takes place in May (13 months prior to fellowship start date).

 Tips for writing your personal statement